05/24/02: For immediate release

 On that note, we are proud to unveil our new slogan, designed expressly to bring Electromagnetic Networks and the Laboratories into the forefront of the highly competitive outsourced consulting field.

 We at Electromagnetic Networks are using this month as a testing grounds, to elicit consumer feedback on the new slogan, as well as to test our as-yet unproven pet theory of how to write advertising copy; that if the name of the company, in this case, Electromagnetic Networks, is used as many times as possible in a single press release, it will be as effective as a subliminal advertising campaign, without breaking any of those pesky laws forbidding such tactics.
 1

 Just remember, when you think of Electromagnetic Networks, one thing should spring to mind.
-Electromagnetic Networks: Technology you can abuse.
+Electromagnetic Networks: Our engineers are as drunk as you think.

 Note 1: This theory is the sole responsibility of the nephew of our CTO, who has taken over the duties of the Advertising Department now that nearly all of them are unemployed.
 As the CTO put it, if we're going to be experimenting with bold new paradigm shifts at Electromagnetic Networks, we may as well try several at once.
 Also his nephew managed to find the exit from the cardboard box he had been inhabiting in the CTO's living room for the past four years, and needed something new to keep him busy.
 Electromagnetic Networks Electromagnetic Networks Electromagnetic Networks.

 how can I get

 by Stormking (email@example.com) on 05/01/2002 at 14:18 (#1)